Skip advert

 The Alpine A390 is France’s answer to the Porsche Macan

-Earlier this year we took a trip to Sweden to sample the Alpine A390 in prototype form, and while its final specs and design were both literally and metaphorically under wraps, all has now been revealed.
+Earlier this year we took a trip to Sweden to sample the Alpine A390 in prototype form, and while its final specs and design were both literally and metaphorically under wraps, we've now seen the final production article in the metal at the 2025 Le Mans 24 Hours.
 Launched to coincide with Alpine’s 70th anniversary, the crossover joins the A290 as the second all-electric model in the lineup, preceding an all-electric A110, A110 roadster and 2+2 A310 coupe.

 Advertisement - Article continues below